 King’s offers a number of bursaries which care leavers from the UK are eligible for:

-The care leavers' bursary, which is worth £1,000, and is awarded to students in their first year at King's College who have had been in care and are under 25.
+The care leavers' bursary, which is worth £1,000 per year of study, is awarded to student who have had been in care and are under 25.

-The King’s living bursary scheme is open to every full-time home undergraduate student in receipt of the new maintenance grant, and is to cover costs studying.
-It can be up to £1,500 per year.
+The King’s living bursary scheme is open to every full-time home undergraduate student who has been means-tested with a final income assessment of £42,641.
+It is worth up to £1,600.

-We work with the Unite Foundation to offer 365 days of free accommodation to selected students, the deadline for applications is 1 June 2017 and you can find out more about this at: whttp://www.unitefoundation.co.uk/
+We work with the Unite Foundation to offer 365 days of free accommodation to selected students.
+You can find out more about this at: whttp://www.unitefoundation.co.uk/

 Accommodation will be covered for a full 52 weeks each year.

-King's now offers financial support for students seeking asylum and with discretionary leave to remain, please see our webpage for further details: http://www.kcl.ac.uk/study/undergraduate/fees-and-funding/student-funding/scholarships-and-bursaries/scholarships/sanctuary-scholarship.aspx
+King's offers Sanctuary Scholarships for students seeking asylum and with limited leave to remain.
+These are for a full tuition fee waiver and living cost grant , please see our webpage for further details: https://www.kcl.ac.uk/study/undergraduate/fees-and-funding/student-funding/scholarships-and-bursaries/scholarships/sanctuary-scholarship.aspx

 Course information from Unistats was last updated in October 2017